Contents

 4.9 Stars – Based on 308 User Reviews

-A testicular ultrasound can detect a variety of testicular and scrotal abnormalities, including:
+A testicular ultrasound can detect and help with the diagnosis of a variety of testicular and scrotal abnormalities, including:

 • Cysts – fluid-filled sacs that can develop in the testicles.
 Ultrasound can distinguish simple cysts from more complex masses.